nhsconnect/document-store-prototype/docs/tech/local-dev-env.md

 The `start-localstack` task invokes a program called [Dojo](https://github.com/kudulab/dojo), which is a wrapper around Docker built by a Thoughtworker.
-Dojo provides several benefits including ensuring containers handle termination signals properly, configuring Docker users correctly and forwarding env vars into the containers.
+Dojo provides several benefits including ensuring containers handle termination signals properly, keeping a shell open for running commands, configuring Docker users correctly and forwarding env vars into the containers.

 The dojo command does a couple of things.
-First, it generates a `docker-compose.yaml.dojo` file which specifies a default container based on the image specified in `Dojofile-integration`, and environment variables and volumes for the other containers specified in the main `docker-compose.yml`.
+First, it generates a `docker-compose.yaml.dojo` file which specifies a default container based on the image specified in `Dojofile-dev`, and environment variables and volumes for the other containers specified in the main `docker-compose.yml`.
 Secondly, it runs `docker-compose` with the `-f` flag to merge the config from `docker-compose.yml` and `docker-compose.yaml.dojo`.
 Neither of the YAML files is a valid docker compose file in its own right; only when merged together in a single docker compose command can the project run.